Below are various means how we communicate with you and how you can contact us.

 Student representatives#

-If you have any feedback (good or bad) about the course and you do not want to talk to the conveners/tutors directly, your first point of contact is the student course representatives listed below (see Wattle page for their emails).
+If you have any feedback (good or bad) about the course and you do not want to talk to the conveners/tutors directly, your first point of contact is the student course representatives listed below (contact details will be on the people page once course representatives have been chosen).

 Student representatives for this course will be nominated in the first weeks of lectures.
-Please consider volunteering if you are interested.
+Please consider volunteering if you are interested (email your interest to the course email).